ghdl/ghdl/doc/using/QuickStartGuide.rst

      dlx-behaviour.vhdl:395:11:(assertion note): TRAP instruction
       encountered, execution halted

-* Last, since the clock is still running, you have to manually stop the program with the :kbd:`C-c` key sequence.
+* Lastly, since the clock is still running, you have to manually stop the program with the :kbd:`C-c` key sequence.
 This behavior prevents you from running the test bench in batch mode.
 However, you may force the simulator to stop when an assertion above or equal a certain severity level occurs.
 To do so, call run with this option instead: ``ghdl -r --workdir=work dlx_test_behaviour --assert-level=note```.
 With this option, the program stops just after the previous message:

   .. code-block:: shell